-- This folder contains template structures which when combined with values, will generate valid Kubernetes manifest files for zkkafka implementation. - This folder contains following template files for zkkafka implementation - helpers.tpl

-This file doesn't output a Kubernetes manifest file as it begins with underscore ().
-And it's a place to put template helpers that we can re-use throughout the chart.
-That file is the default location for template partials, as we have defined a template to encapsulate a Kubernetes block of labels for zkkafkas.

-This file is used as a basic manifest for creating a Kubernetes deployment.
+- This folder contains template structures which when combined with values ,will generate valid Kubernetes manifest files for zkkafka implementation. - This folder contains following template files for zkkafka implementation - helpers.tpl This fie doesn't output a Kubernetes manifest file as it begins with underscore ().
+And its a place to put template helpers that we can re-use throughout the chart.
+That file is the default location for template partials, as we have defined a template to encapsulate a Kubernetes block of labels for zkkafkas. - deployment.yaml This file is used as a basic manifest for creating a Kubernetes deployment.
 For the zkkafka node, this file creates zkkafka deployment.

-This template is used as a basic manifest for creating a service endpoint for our deployment.
-This service.yaml creates zkkafka service endpoint volume.yaml

-This yaml is used to create persistent volumes claim for the zkkafka deployment.
-A persistentVolumeClaim volume is used to mount a PersistentVolume into a Pod.
-PersistentVolumes provide a way for users to 'claim' durable storage without having the information details of the particular cloud environment.
-This file creates zkkafka pvc for the volume claim for zkkafka.
+- service.yaml This template is used as a basic manifest for creating a service endpoint for our deployment.
+This service.yaml creates zkkafka service endpoint - volume.yaml This yaml is used to create persistent volumes claim for the zkkafka deployment.
+A persistent VolumeClaim volume is used to mount a Persistent Volume into a Pod.
+Persistent Volumes provide a way for users to 'claim' durable storage without having the information details of the particular cloud environment.
+This file creates zkkafka pvc for , the volume claim for zkkafka.

-• This file contains the information about the chart such as apiversion, appversion, name, etc.
+• This file contains the information about the chart such as apiversion, appversion, name etc.